Essential Emacs Packages for Efficient Software Development and Text Editing

 • expand-region: Expands the selected region in code, making it easier to select logical blocks of code or text.

-• disable-mouse: Disables mouse support within Emacs, encouraging keyboard-centric navigation and editing.
+• inhibit-mouse: Disables mouse support within Emacs, encouraging keyboard-centric navigation and editing.
 This can be beneficial for some users who prefer a more traditional text editor experience.
-(An alternative that is simpler and more efficient for disabling the mouse: inhibit-mouse)

-• fasd: Offers fast access to files and directories based on your history and usage patterns, optimizing file navigation.
+• quick-fasd: Offers fast access to files and directories based on your history and usage patterns, optimizing file navigation.

 • dir-config: Automatically find and evaluate .dir-config.el Elisp files to configure directory-specific settings.